DanielLiui/JIGSAWS-surgical-skill-prediction-using-temporal-CNN-and-neural-ODE-network/README.md

 # Surgical-skill-prediction-using-temporal-CNN-and-neural-ODE-network
 Co-author: Jason Au

-Code for training a temporal convolution network and neural ODE network model on the JIGSAW surgical dataset to predict the skill levels of surgeons using the DaVinci surgical system.
-The model is trained on the tooltips kinematics data and predicts suturing, knot-tying, and needle passing skill levels with accuracies of 97%, 100%, and 80% respectively.
-Skill levels are either expert or non-expert.
+The purpose of this study was to explore the ability of neural Ordinary Differential Equations (neural ODEs) to model the changing dynamics of data.
+A temporal convolution neural network (TCN) with a neural ODE block was implemented to predict the skill level (expert vs non-expert) of surgeons given the time-series kinematics of their tooltip poses using the Da Vinci Robotic system from the JIGSAW dataset.
+The model achieved 100% test accuracy on the knot tying data, 97% on the suturing data, and 80% on the needle-passing data.

-Model is also available to download.
+Model is available in this repository.

 Dataset:
 https://cirl.lcsr.jhu.edu/research/hmm/datasets/jigsaws_release/